knetikmedia/knetikcloud-csharp-net20-client/docs/UsersSubscriptionsApi.md

 <a name="setsubscriptionpaymentmethod"></a>
 # **SetSubscriptionPaymentMethod**
-> void SetSubscriptionPaymentMethod (int? userId, int? inventoryId, int? paymentMethodId)
+> void SetSubscriptionPaymentMethod (int? userId, int? inventoryId, IntWrapper paymentMethodId)

 Set the payment method to use for a subscription